B2 (classification): Rules

-There are some rule differences for this class in competition that are sport specific and which differ from able bodied versions of the sport.
-In adaptive rowing's Coxed Four, LTA4+, the maximum number of vision impaired rowers in a boat is two.
+There are some rule differences for this class in competition that are sport-specific and which differ from able-bodied versions of the sport.
+In adaptive rowing's Coxed Four, LTA4+, the maximum number of vision-impaired rowers in a boat is two.
 In blind cricket, three players in this class are required to be on the field at the same out of the eleven total players on the pitch.
 B2 batsmen have the option of having a runner.
-In judo, all three blind sport classes compete against each other, with competitors classified by weight for the purposes of competition.
+In judo, all three blind sport classes compete against each other, with competitors classified by weight for the competition.
 Weight classes use the international standards used in the Olympics.
-In IBSA sailing competitions, the three person boat can have a maximum of five points, and must include at least one female and one male sailor on the boat.
-In competitions run by Blind Sailing International, this class sometimes competes only against other boats with where all the sailors are in this class.
+In IBSA sailing competitions, the three-person boat can have a maximum of five points, and must include at least one female and one male sailor on the boat.
+In competitions run by Blind Sailing International, this class sometimes competes only against other boats where all the sailors are in this class.